IT Manager, boo-box

 From their founding in 2007, boo-box has deployed MySQL to log user activity, including pages views and click-through rates, and then run analytics against the data to enable campaign reporting and targeting.

 MySQL was selected due to its simplicity and flexibility.
 Expecting to grow quickly, boo-box demanded scalability, high availability and low cost from their database.
 The developers at boo-box were familiar with MySQL, enabling them to rapidly build and expand their business without trying to tame new and unproven technologies.

-As traffic volumes grew, so boo-box deployed MySQL replication to scale their performance by dedicating MySQL masters to event logging and offloading analytics to the MySQL slaves.
+As traffic volumes grew, so boo-box deployed MySQL replication to scale their performance by dedicating MySQL source servers to event logging and offloading analytics to the MySQL replicas.

 The Rise of Big Data

 As the business grew, coupled with the explosion in Internet connectivity and users in South America, boo-box augmented their data management infrastructure with Hadoop in June 2011.